Administers buildings inside and outside Brno

 - the Mendelianum,

 - Palác šlechtičen (the Palace of Noble Ladies),

 - the Anthropos Pavilion,

-- and Památník Leoše Janáčka (the Leoš Janáček Memorial).
+- Památník Leoše Janáčka (the Leoš Janáček Memorial),

 - Památník Bible kralické (the Kralice Bible Memorial) in Kralice nad Oslavou,